-SEE Turtles is a founding sponsor of Too Rare To Wear, a campaign that aims to end the demand for turtleshell products in Latin America by collaborating with tour operators and tourism organizations to educate travelers.
+Too Rare To Wear is a SEE Turtles a campaign that aims to end the demand for turtleshell products in Latin America by collaborating with tour operators and tourism organizations to educate travelers.
 Visit the website to sign the pledge to avoid turtleshell products and to learn more about this issue.

 History of The Trade

 In 1977 the trade of hawksbill shell was prohibited by CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 CITES is an international agreement to which voluntary parties (countries) adhere to.
 At this time, hawksbills were listed on CITES Appendix 1 which includes species threatened with extinction.
 Appendix 1 allows for trade of hawksbills and their parts only as permitted in exceptional circumstances.
 Currently 183 parties are members of CITES.